tarleb/psht/README.md

 the creation of presentations simple and convenient, including a custom pandoc writer to generate slides from Markdown.

-> **Warning**
->
-> This uses an experimental pandoc Lua module, the code for which
-> hasn't been merged yet.
-Using the custom writer would require
-> a custom pandoc build to be compiled locally.

 ## Why?

 The biggest feature of PShT is that it allows to combine